arizonaCameraLab/ASDP_Render_Module/README.md

 - **Estimate camera parameters and distortion:**
     - Run the **Camera_Calibration_Make_Scan** program.
 It will produce a **poses.csv** file for all cameras.
       Give it **cameras_opt.json**, **targets_lateral_opt.json**, and the gimbal configuration files.
+      If you want to skip the wide-FOV cameras, add the `--noWFOVScan` command-line option.
     - Copy the poses.csv file into the calibration directory.
     - Capture or simulate the frames for the cameras and save them, using the same approach described above for the target calibration but reading from poses.csv rather than target_N_poses.csv and saving the